alexsee/processexplorer/pe-server/README.md

 docker run --name processexplorer_db -e POSTGRES_PASSWORD=test123 -e POSTGRES_DB=processexplorer -d -p5432:5432 postgres
 ```

-## Development server
+## Maven-Based Build

+If you are already running a local Postgres, you need to create a database `processexplorer` and modify the `src/main/resources/application.properties` configuration file.

+### Build

+After you have checked out the repository, to build the project, run `mvn install` in the base directory.

+### Run

+`cd services/web/`
-Run `mvn spring-boot:run` for a development server.
+`mvn spring-boot:run`

 The server will run under `http://localhost:8080`.